 And, in reality, you don’t actually have to say that much.
 But the clever bit is the way that you say it.
 You need to get some simple, but extremely important messages across.
 You need to show concern, demonstrate that you’re on top of the situation and put your audience’s minds at rest.

 A is for Action.
 Show that you’re doing something.
-Mention the incident management or business continuity plan.
-Promise an enquiry if that’s appropriate.
+Mention the emergency response or incident management plan.
+Promise an inquiry if that’s appropriate.

-RE is for Reassurance.
-Mention your good track record, or whatever.
+R is for Reassurance.
+Mention your good track record; that this is an isolated incident; that you have contingency plans; or whatever.
 Let them know you’re in control; that they’re in safe hands.

 So, if you do find yourself in the media spotlight, take CARE with what you say.